 The technology behind deepfakes manipulates facial expressions, lip movements and voice patterns with remarkable precision, to produce content that appears authentic to the untrained eye.
-The growing accessibility of deepfake tools has lowered the barrier to entry for cybercriminals.33 Alarmingly, it requires minimal input such as a few images or seconds of audio to generate convincing fake content.
+Alarmingly, it requires minimal input such as a few images or seconds of audio) to generate convincing fake content.